hapax/hapax.github.io/assets/chuzenji.md

 enormous shed and an empty weedlot.
 I leave the convenience store, now armed with an array of flavoured pretzels, and cut up concrete stairs to the backstreet.
-The weedlot really is a little forest, in poetic apposition to the guesthouse, and I clamber over a fence and down a stonewall to take in its petrichor and glistening tussock before checking in.
+The weedlot really is a little forest, a poetic apposition to the guesthouse, and I clamber over a fence and down a wall to take in its petrichor and glistening tussock before checking in.

 <figure>